 - Select Turn Off to view details about your Nintendo Switch Online subscription.

 Cancelling from a web browser

-- Log in to your account on Nintendo's website by clicking the red box in the upper right corner.
+- Log in to your account on Nintendo's website by clicking on Log in / Sign up in the upper right corner.

-Once you've logged in, click on your avatar in the top right corner.
+- Once you've logged in, click on your profile icon in the top right corner.

 Please keep in mind that you still get to use the Nintendo Switch Online service for the amount of time you've already paid for.
 So, if you paid for an entire year for either an individual or family plan, turning off automatic renewal just means you won't get charged for another year, but you'll stay with the membership until it expires.

 If you choose to do the trial or go month-to-month, you'll still be able to finish the trial period or the month(s) you've paid for.
-Unfortunately, there is no way to get a prorated refund from Nintendo for the service.
+But, unfortunately, there is no way to get a prorated refund from Nintendo for the service.

-Nintendo Switch Online is still way cheaper than both PlayStation Plus and Xbox Live Gold membership.
+Good pricing: Nintendo Switch Online is still way cheaper than PlayStation Plus and Xbox Live Gold membership.
 PlayStation Plus is either $10 a month, $25 for three months, or $60 for an entire year.
 Xbox Live Gold offers membership for $10 per month or $60 a year.

 Nintendo Switch Online has a lot of useful benefits for subscribers.
 You'll be able to play online with others, voice chat through the mobile app, get exclusive bonus offers and games, cloud game saves, and gain access to the NES classics with online functionality.
-It's a win-win and relatively cheap when you compare it to PlayStation Plus and Xbox Live.
+It's a win-win and relatively cheap compared to PlayStation Plus and Xbox Live.

 The newest member of the Nintendo Switch family is the OLED model, which incorporates new and improved features to the system, including a larger OLED display, a more stable kickstand for tabletop play, a LAN port, and an upgraded 64GB of internal storage.
 It's the classic Nintendo Switch, but better.